Go to content

 You may continue to have an existing company or employment outside Andorra.

-The fully refundable but non-interest bearing deposit payable to the government is € 50,000 for the head of household and € 12,000 for each dependent.
-Within six months of approval the applicant must then show that he has invested a total amount of €600,000 in Andorra, please note that this government deposit does form part of this investment but not for property.(Explanation: the € 50,000 deposit is paid at the time of application as is an additional € 12,000 for each dependent.
-Therefore, a husband and wife and one child will pay € 62,000 as a deposit.
-The extra investment requirement in the bank (Not for property) will then be € 538,000).
-This investment may be in property or financial investments in Andorra or a combination, and these are outlined in detail on the page specific to Category A.
+The non refundable payment to the government on application is € 50,000 for the head of household and € 12,000 for each dependent.
+Within six months of approval the applicant must then show that he has invested a total amount of €1,000,000 in Andorra, please note that this government deposit does NOT form part of this investment This investment may be in property or financial investments in Andorra or a combination, and these are outlined in detail on the permissible investments section on the detailed page for Category A.

 On approval of the residency, the card will then cost 3,000 EUR for the principal applicant and 1,000 EUR for each dependent and these fees are non refundable.